Frequently Asked Questions

 How do you evaluate applicants?

 We get to know each child in a variety of ways, and as thoroughly as possible, during the admission process.
 No one piece of information is determinative: each part contributes to our overall understanding of your child.
-The admission process consists of a parent interview, student interview and questionnaire for grades 6–7, review of prior school records and any standardized test results (depending on age), evaluations from current teachers, a family history form submitted by parents, and a virtual group visit by the applicant (Grade 4 only).
+The admission process consists of parent interview, student interview and questionnaire for grades 6–7, review of prior school records and any standardized test results (depending on age), evaluations from current teachers, a formal application including family information, and a group visit by the applicant (Kindergarten and Grade 4 only).
 We also consider each candidate’s social and emotional readiness for our program at all grade levels.
 In some cases, the admission office may request additional information if we feel more information is necessary to make an informed decision.

-An admission officer will meet first with your child via Zoom.
-This gives us a chance to get to know him or her.
-This also gives your child an opportunity to reflect on Milton Academy and ask any remaining questions.
-After we finish talking to the student, we will invite the parents on camera for their interview.
+Student interviews are conducted for students applying to Grades 6 or 7 only.
+An admission officer will meet first with the student, giving us a chance to get to know them.
+This also gives the student an opportunity to reflect on Milton Academy and ask any remaining questions they may have.
+After we finish talking to the student, we will invite the parent(s)/guardian(s) for their interview.
+Interviews are approximately 45 minutes total in length.

 What will my child’s group visit be like?